 Sausage is such a scrumptious ingredient!
 If you find yourself craving more sausage dishes, try some of these:

-- Gluten Free Quiche With Sausage And Tomato
+- Sausage is the star in this Gluten Free Quiche With Sausage And Tomato recipe.

-- Quick And Easy Pepper Jack Sausage Stuffed Peppers
+- Get ready for an easy appetizer recipe with this Quick And Easy Pepper Jack Sausage Stuffed Peppers recipe.

 - A slow cooker is important for slowly cooking the flavors together.
 If you don’t have a slow cooker, a large soup pot will work.